necro50n3/cobblemon-raiddens/README.md

     - gender: The Pokemon gender
     - ability: The Pokemon ability
     - nature: The Pokemon nature
-    - shiny: The shiny status of the Pokemon
     - moves: The list of moves the Pokemon has
   - raid_form: The list of custom form data for the raid boss only
     - name*: The name of the form data (i.e. mega_evolution)